As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can head to the Big Horn Canyon in Central Montana for an amazing fossil-hunting trip.
 In the gravels, especially along the canyon rim, you can find all kinds of fossils and even silicified corals.

-If you plan to visit the Pryor Mountains directly, search for fossils in the area gravels and prospects to the northeast.
+If you plan to visit the Pryor Mountains directly, search for fossils in the area, such as gravels and prospects to the northeast.
 The Horseshoe Hills is also a great place to explore, especially if you are passionate about trilobite fossils.

-TIP: For a complete rockhounding guide in Montana, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Montana.

 TIP: Fossils are remnants of organisms that have integrated into sedimentary rock.
 Some of these fossils contain ancient DNA.
 Find out more about DNA in rocks in the article below: